Deploying a Filament Project on DigitalOcean Using Laravel Forge

 ( flock -w 10 9 || exit 1

-echo 'Restarting FPM...'; sudo -S service $FORGE_PHP_FPM reload ) 9>/tmp/fpmlock
+echo 'Restarting FPM...'; sudo -S service $FORGE_PHP_FPM reload ) 9>/tmp/fpmlockConfiguring the Queue for optimal performance

 Follow this section only if your app needs the queue.
-When you're working on your web app, some tasks can slow things down during regular requests.
+When you’re working on your web app, some tasks can slow things down during regular requests.
 The cool thing with Laravel is that you can create queued jobs.
-These let time-intensive tasks happen in the background, making your app super responsive and giving your users a smoother experience.
+These allow time-intensive tasks happen in the background, making your app super responsive and giving your users a smoother experience.

 On Laravel Forge, navigate to the Queues section and only change the Maximum Seconds Per Job to 300, that’s more than enough to wait for a job to be finished.
 Clicking Create will launch your queue worker.

-It's essential to configure the queue correctly to ensure that your jobs will run.
-Within your project's .env section, set your QUEUE_CONNECTION to redis to make use of its fast, in-memory data store capabilities.
-Here's a snippet for clarity:
+It’s important to configure the queue correctly to ensure that your jobs will run.
+Within your project’s .env section, set your QUEUE_CONNECTION to redis to make use of its fast, in-memory data store capabilities.
+Here’s a snippet for clarity:

 QUEUE_CONNECTION=redis

-If you're running multiple sites on the same server, assign each one to a distinct Redis database to prevent any overlap.
+REDIS_DATABASE=0If you’re running multiple sites on the same server, assign each one to a distinct Redis database to prevent any overlap.
 Simply increment the REDIS_DATABASE number accordingly (e.g., 0, 1, 2, etc.).

-Sample Environment Configuration File
+Sample Environment configuration file

 Below, you’ll find a full example of our frequently used configuration, which you can tailor to fit the specific needs of your Filament app: